andrewblais/mathWithPython/README.md

 ## 👨‍💻 About Me

-I'm a self-taught, full-time student focused on software development, mathematics, and AI theory.
+A self-taught, full-time student focused on software development, mathematics, and AI Saftey Theory.

--   📚 Studying since 2022 — now fluent in Python and progressing rapidly in JavaScript and full-stack dev
+-   📚 Studying since 2022 — developing fluency in Python and progressing rapidly in JavaScript and full-stack dev.
--   🧠 Passionate about **AI Alignment and Safety**
+-   🧠 Passionate about **AI Alignment and Safety**.
--   💬 Open to internships, junior dev roles, and meaningful collaboration
+-   💬 Open to internships, junior dev roles, and meaningful collaboration.
--   🌍 Always learning — from bootcamps, books, and building real things
+-   🌍 Always learning — from bootcamps, online documentation/materials/books, and building real things.

 ---